cambragol/advent-of-the-trinity/about.md

             </figcaption>

             <p>
-                An old school 'Big Box' scaled to the exact same size as the Apple II and C64 versions of Ultima IV and Ultima V. Beautiful artwork in a new but familiar pattern set the tone for the addon.
+                An old school 'Big Box' scaled to the exact same size as the Apple II and C64 versions of Quest of the Avatar and Warriors of Destiny.
+Beautiful artwork in a new but familiar pattern set the tone for the addon.
 It will fit perfectly in the shelf between both of its brethren.
             </p>

         </figure>